 - DL-phenylalanine (DLPA).
 DLPA is the precursor to endorphins.
 They kill pain and ease stress.
 Anorexics are addicted to endorphins, which are released when they starve.
 If one’s body has become addicted to these natural opiates and they resume normal eating, they will miss the endorphin high and go into sudden withdrawal, just as heroin users do.
 One can build up these natural pleasure chemicals with DLPA, so that they won’t need to starve to get the high.
 DLPA will help one wean off NutraSweet, if they’re addicted to diet gum, soda, etc. If DLPA is too stimulating, try DPA, D-phenylalanine.

 - A complete free-form amino acid supplement (Total Amino Solution by Genesa) will help restore vital protein to heart, muscles, and brain, and support other vital functions as the ability to eat increases.

 - Aloe vera juice is wonderful for anorexics who vomit or use laxatives.
 It heals and stimulates the digestive tract.

 - Fix gut bacteria.
 Pathogenic gut flora must be fixed by supplementing probiotics, eating fermented foods, and avoiding carbohydrates and sweets.
 Eating raw or fermented garlic also kills pathogenic gut flora.
 I also recommend a daily probiotic.
-I have the top of the line probiotics in the Live to 110 Store.

 - Drink bone broth.
 Meat stock, aka bone broth, has very little calories and is a liquid, which people with eating disorders are more likely to eat.
 Meat stock will provide amino acids, minerals and fats.
 Drink one cup every hour.
 This will start the healing process in the gut lining and provide vital nutrition.
 See my recipe for bone broth.